alinbabu2010/JetNote-Realm/README.md

 # JetNote
-An android notes app built using Jetpack Compose and Room database
+An android notes app built using Jetpack Compose and Realm database